cornellrocketryteam/RATS-Software/README.md

 Earle F. Philhower, III (https://github.com/earlephilhower/arduino-pico)

 ## Libraries:
-The only library needed at the moment is RadioLib which can be installed from Arduino IDE.
-The FEC Varients (WIP) require RS-FEC as well (https://github.com/simonyipeter/Arduino-FEC)
+The only library needed at the moment is RadioLib which can be installed from Arduino IDE or (https://github.com/jgromes/RadioLib).
+The FEC Varients (WIP) require ArduinoFEC as well which is in this repo and originally from https://github.com/simonyipeter/Arduino-FEC

 ## Pins: